Tomato Cage Christmas Tree

 Repurposing comes naturally to me.
-When I was little shoe boxes became the Barbie dream house.
-In college last year's text books became my bedside table.
-As a homeowner & blogger, I have transformed many old things, useless things, things destined for the landfill into something new and useful.
+When I was little, shoe boxes became the Barbie dream house.
+In college, last year’s textbooks became my bedside table.
+As a homeowner and blogger, I have transformed many old things, useless things, and things destined for the landfill into something new and useful.

-My biggest transformation thus far is my old indoor sectional couch re-purposed into a "new" couch for my patio.
+My biggest transformation thus far is my old indoor sectional couch, which I repurposed into a “new” couch for my patio.
 Click here for that transformation.
-Today let's repurpose a tomato cage into a lovely Christmas tree.
+Today, let’s repurpose a tomato cage into a lovely Christmas tree.

 Tomato Cage Christmas Tree Directions

 People like Christmas in July.
-Me, I'm trying to 'live in the moment', but...tomato cages will not be available all over come December.
-So let me plant the seed of this project in your mind now.
-You can buy a cage & save it or get swept up in the fun and make a tomato cage Christmas tree right away!
+I’m trying to ‘live in the moment’, but tomato cages will not be available everywhere come December.
+So, let me plant the seed of this project in your mind now.
+You can buy and save a cage, or get swept up in the fun and make a tomato cage Christmas tree immediately!

-The really fun part about this tomato cage Christmas tree re-purpose is that once you have the basic idea you can create an infinite number of trees using different decorations.
-For this one, I decided on a palette of pink & gold as I had these fabulous vintage pinecone ornaments on hand.
+The really fun part about this tomato cage Christmas tree repurpose is that once you have the basic idea, you can create an infinite number of trees using different decorations.
+For this one, I decided on a palette of pink and gold, as I had these fabulous vintage pinecone ornaments on hand.

 Supplies